Meet The Team

 Todd M. Mealy, Ph.D.

 Dr. Mealy is a 20-year educator at both the secondary level and in higher education.
-He has a storied history as an antiracist advocate in schools, including the publication of seven books, namely Race-Conscious Pedagogy: Disrupting Racism at Majority-White Schools, and work as the Director of Equity and Instruction at The Bond Educational Group, where he also serves as a Diversity, Equity, and Inclusion trainer.
+For two decades, Mealy has advocated for race consciousness in schools.
+He has written extensively on the topic, including the publication of seven books.
+His most recent book is Race Conscious Pedagogy: Disrupting Racism at Majority White Schools.
+He also works as the Director of Equity and Instruction at The Bond Educational Group, and serves as a Diversity, Equity, and Inclusion trainer.

 Heather Bennett, J.D., Ph.D.

 Dr. Bennett has worked as the Director of Equity at the Pennsylvania State School Board Association (PSBA) since August 2017.
 Before that, she served as President of the Pennsylvania Educational Equity Project, an advocacy group that strives to influence lawmakers and educators on issues related to educational equity.
 In less than three years, she has already left an indelible imprint at PSBA.
 As the organization's first director of equity, Dr. Bennett has been instrumental in creating an equity toolkit, equity action plan, equity policy guide, and an equity system continuum framework.

 Senior Director of Curriculum